95 South (song): Composition

 "95 South" samples Jay-Z's "U Don't Know" (2001), a song featured on The Blueprint, as well as Bobby Byrd's "I'm Not to Blame" (1970).
-The title is a nod to Interstate 95, which ranges from New York City to Cole's home town Fayetteville.
+The title is a nod to Interstate 95, which ranges from New York City to Cole's home town Fayetteville, North Carolina.
 The lyrical content sees the rapper boasting his success, saying how he achieved multiplatinum records since the beginning of his career.
 He furthermore alluded to other rappers barely doing numbers despite releasing "thirty-song albums".
-Popular references include the Super Mario Bros. and the doughnut company Krispy Kreme, among others.
+Popular references include the Super Mario Bros., the doughnut company Krispy Kreme, and SpaghettiOs.